vulnsystem/www.gitcoins.io/docs/create-certificates.md

 We just pass in the trusted CA’s certificate and the certificate that we want to verify.
 If it returns OK then the certificate is valid.

 And that’s it for today’s article.
 I hope it’s useful for you.
 Thanks for reading and I’ll see you guys in the next one!

+## Source Code
+[The source Code have been pushed to the github.](https://github.com/vulnsystem/OpenssLabs/tree/main/getting-started) Please give star if it useful.